 Every little thing we do, from the food we eat to the way we manage stress affects our body.
 You may not see it, or feel it right away, but on a cellular level, changes are happening.
 When it comes to weight loss, the same rules apply.
-Managing a healthy weight isn’t all about dieting.
-I want to share these 3 lifestyle tip that control weight to help get your mind off dieting (the “D” word) and onto some quick changes you can make right now that will have you feeling better (and shedding some unneeded body fat) faster than any calorie restricted plan ever could.
+Managing to control weight isn’t all about dieting.
+I want to share these 3 lifestyle tips that control weight to help get your mind off dieting (the “D” word) and onto some quick changes you can make right now that will have you feeling better (and shedding some unneeded body fat) faster than any calorie restricted plan ever could.

 New research has shown that US women in the US are more obese than ever.
 Today 40% of women in the US are obese.
 This means that one’s body mass index (BMI) is 30 or higher.
 A BMI is simple a height to weight ratio.

 Of course, we’re all responsible for the decisions we make with the foods we eat, but there is a battlefield of junk food and diet misinformation out there.
 Making good choices isn’t always easy.
 Nonetheless, our health is suffering.
 It’s a fine line – we have to own our health, but we also have to weed through a sea of propaganda and super sized servings everywhere that nearly force feed garbage down our throats.
 It’s frustrating.

 As the mother of three, I’m concerned.
 My career today doesn’t guarantee that my kids won’t become a part of the same statistic.
 I only hope that I can impress on them that their choices (lifestyle and dietary) directly impact the health of their body.